Can You Actually Get Unlimited Satellite Internet?

 Data caps used to be a fact of life, but for wired internet, they’ve mostly disappeared.
 Providers justified data caps as necessary for network management, but this was proved untrue during the COVID-19 pandemic, when many data caps were suspended with no ill effects on the network.1 Although some providers tried to reinstate these artificial limits as pandemic relief programs ended, data caps had been exposed as just another way for ISPs to nickel-and-dime their customers while offering no added value in return.

-While modern internet infrastructure has made data caps obsolete for wired connections, it’s not entirely clear if wireless providers can get by without them.
-Starlink, which had truly unlimited data, had to walk back its policy to keep its network functioning.
+While modern internet infrastructure has made data caps obsolete for wired connections, many wireless providers have struggled to remove them completely.
+Starlink experimented with truly unlimited data, only to walk back its policy to keep its network functioning.
 Of course, Starlink has struggled in many other areas, including download speed and equipment shipment, as it tries to scale its operation up to a true nationwide internet provider.2, 3 As such, Starlink’s move probably says more about the logistics of the company than the limits of the technology.

 Sources